infracost/docs/docs/integrations/terraform_cloud_enterprise.md

 ### 2. Firewall configuration for TFE

 This step is only needed by Terraform Enterprise (TFE) users.
-You need to allow incoming traffic from `3.133.40.66` to your TFE instance port 443 (or whatever port you use); this is the IP address used by Infracost Cloud services to call your Run Task integration.
+You need to allow incoming traffic from the following IP addresses to your TFE instance port 443 (or whatever port you use); these are the IP addresses used by Infracost Cloud services to call your Run Task integration.
+- 3.133.40.66
+- 3.16.104.91
+- 3.147.121.170
+- 3.141.214.65
+- 18.221.82.195
+- 18.119.42.142

 If you have restricted out-going traffic from your TFE instance, you need to allow traffic to be sent to [our Outbound domains/IPs](/docs/faq/#how-can-i-whitelist-infracost-ip-addresses).